Many if not most people who go to medical school are making a huge mistake—one they won’t realize they’ve made until it’s too late to undo.

 The underrated miseries of residency

-As one friend said, “You can see why doctors turn into the kind of people they do.”
+As one resident friend said, “You can see why doctors turn into the kind of people they do.”
 He meant that the system itself lets patients abuse doctors, doctors abuse residents, and for people to generally treat each other not like people, but like cogs.
 At least nurses who discover they hate nursing can quit, since they will have a portable undergrad degree and won’t have obscene graduate school student loans.
 They can probably go back to school and get a second degree in twelve to twenty-four months.
 (Someone with a standard bachelor’s degree can probably enter nursing in the same time period.)

 In normal jobs, a worker who learns about a better opportunity in another company or industry can pursue it.
 Students sufficiently dissatisfied with their university can transfer.
 Many academic grad schools make quitting easy.
 Residencies don’t.
 The residency market is tightly controlled by residency programs that want to restrict residents’ autonomy—and thus their wages and bargaining power.
 Once you’re in a residency, it’s very hard to leave, and you can only do so at particular in the gap between each residency year.

-This is a recipe for exploitation, and many of the labor battles during the first half of the twentieth century were fought to prevent employers from wielding this kind of power.
+This is a recipe for exploitation; many of the labor battles during the first half of the twentieth century were fought to prevent employers from wielding this kind of power.
 For medical residents, however, employers have absolute power enshrined in law—though employers cloak their power in the specious word “education.”

 Once a residency program has you, they can do almost anything they want to you, and you have little leverage.
 You don’t want to be in situations where you have no leverage, yet that’s precisely what happens the moment you enter the “match.”

-A shocking number of would-be med students don’t understand the match until it’s time for them to enter.
+Let’s explain the match, since almost no potential med students understand it.
 The match occurs in the second half of the fourth year of medical school.
 Students apply to residencies in the first half of their fourth year, interview at potential hospitals, and then list the residencies they’re interested in.
 Residency program directors then rank the students, and the National Residency Match Program “matches” students to programs using a hazily described algorithm.

 Students are then obligated to attend that residency program.
 They can’t privately negotiate with other programs, as students can for, say, undergrad admissions, or med school admissions—or almost any other normal employment situation.
 Let me repeat and bold: Residents can’t negotiate.
-They can’t say, “How about another 5 grand?” or “Can I modify my contract to give me fewer days?”
+They can’t say, “How about another five grand?” or “Can I modify my contract to give me fewer days?”
 If a resident refuses to accept her “match,” then she’s blackballed from re-entering for the next three years.